 • Scheduling: A schedule of meetings of the faculty member or other people and the student and deadlines or due dates if appropriate, should be included.
 The honors component must be completed by the end of the regular course.
 (Examples: weekly meetings, interviews with outside mentors, attendance at events on or off campus, etc. If added or alternative work is assigned, when that work is due.)

-The Honors Student Organization (HSO) is the student honors group of the University Honors Program.
+The Honors Student Organization (HSO) is the student honors group of the University Kathwari Honors Program.
 The group's goals are to provide opportunities for academic and cultural growth, as well as personal performance, community service and social interaction.
 Frequent social gatherings are held to update members on happenings within the group and to plan activities.
-Members of HSO need not be members of the University Honors Program, although they must adhere to the program's GPA requirement.
+Members of HSO need not be members of the University Kathwari Honors Program.
 Members of HSO may apply for admission to the Program if they so choose.
-Students in the University Honors Program may use being an officer or an active member of the program as one of their "honors activities" requirements.
-For more information contact the Director of the program.
+Students in the University Kathwari Honors Program may use being an officer or a member of the program as one of their "honors activities" requirements.
+For more information contact the HSO advisor.

 The Honors Council and Honors Director work directly with the Admissions Office to identify, screen and select recipients of merit-based scholarships at Western.
 The initial screening usually begins in January with awards being offered in late January and February.
 There is no special application required for these awards beyond the university admission application.

 High Schools seniors or transfer students may use the application found on this website.
 Those who are offered and accept a university merit-based award are automatically members of the program if they wish.
 Students already enrolled at the university may either apply directly to the program using the application or be nominated by a faculty member.
 Nominations are, however, not a guarantee of acceptance.

 181 White Street

 Alexis Koukos, Kim Lockwood, Jessie Plouffe, Rachel Rossier

 Western Connecticut State University